oracle-livelabs/security/data-safe/sqlfw/sqlfw-ocw.md

 10. In the **Password** and **Confirm Password** boxes, enter a database password for `APP_USER`.

-    Note: Password must be 12 to 30 characters and contain at least one uppercase letter, one lowercase letter, and one number.
-The password cannot contain the double quote (") character or the username "admin".
+    Note: The password must be 12 to 30 characters and contain at least one uppercase letter, one lowercase letter, and one number.
+It cannot contain the double quote (") character or the username "admin".

 11. At the bottom, enable **Web Access**.